peter88tom/rpa_certification_level2_python/README.md

 All robots that will be developed on this course will be a `sub-folder`.

-# Robot No 1: Robot-order
+# Robot No 1: Order-robot
 Automate the processing of ordering custom robots online

 [Visit the online robot e-commerce to know how it works](https://robotsparebinindustries.com/#/robot-order).